Leona Maguire: Amateur career

+2007–2014

-On 1 June 2007 at the age of 12, Maguire broke the record as the youngest golfer to participate in a Ladies European Tour event.
-She played in the 2007 Northern Ireland Ladies Open at Hilton Templepatrick Hotel & Country Club.
+Playing in the Northern Ireland Ladies Open at Hilton Templepatrick Hotel & Country Club in June 2007 at the age of 12, Maguire broke the record as the youngest golfer to participate in a Ladies European Tour event.

-On 21 May 2008, she won the Lancome Irish Women's Amateur Close Championship at Westport, County Mayo.
-In the same year she won the Irish Women's Amateur Golfer of The Year award, the youngest ever winner aged just 14.
+In May 2008, she won the Lancome Irish Women's Amateur Close Championship at Westport, County Mayo.

 Maguire won the Portuguese International Ladies Amateur Championship in January 2011 by 15 strokes.
 Later that same year, Maguire won the Irish Women's Open Stroke Play Championship.
-In the same year she won the Irish Women's Amateur Golfer of The Year award for the second time.

-2012

-Maguire became the first Irish golfer to win the Irish Girls Open Strokeplay championship, held at Roganstown Golf Club in April.
-She beat an international field by eight shots.
-She was part of the Great Britain & Ireland Curtis Cup team which defeated the US at Nairn, Scotland by 10.5 points to 9.5 points in June, shortly afterwards winning the Irish Women's Amateur Close Championship at the County Louth Golf Club, for the second time in her career.
+In April 2012, Maguire became the first Irish golfer to win the Irish Girls Open Strokeplay Championship.
+Two months later, she was part of the Great Britain & Ireland Curtis Cup team which defeated the US at Nairn, Scotland.
+Shortly afterwards she won the Irish Women's Amateur Close Championship for the second time in her career.

-2014

-Maguire left secondary school at Loreto College, Cavan, in Ireland with top scholastic honours and joined Duke University in Durham, North Carolina, U.S. At Duke one of her classmates was the American professional basketball player, Grayson Allen.
+Maguire left secondary school at Loreto College, Cavan, in Ireland with top scholastic honours and joined Duke University in Durham, North Carolina, U.S.